learn-frontend-dev/website/learn/html-tags.md

 ### What about Blind users?

 Do you know, not every user of your webpage can see.
-Their are people who are completely or partially blind, color blind etc. How do they notice thes changed appearance?
+Their are people who are completely or partially blind, color blind etc. How do they notice the changed appearance?

-**Point**: